Restoring life, vitality and wellbeing

 What Can You Expect?

-The question is what can you expect CBD will do for your dog?
+As a dog owner the question is what can you expect CBD will do for your dog?
 The simple answer is when it comes to your dog we don't know what you can expect.
 Every dog is different.
 What we do know is based on our experience and clinical studies there is reason to be hopeful.
 It also depends on the brand and "finding your dog's number" (how much CBD is needed).

-The only brands worth purchasing are the premium ones.
+When it comes to CBD is which strain of hemp is used, how it is grown, harvested, extracted and turned into products makes all the difference.
+Therefore the only brands worth purchasing are the premium ones.
 Unfortunately that leaves out the brands targeting the pet industry and veterinary field.
 The two premium brands which stand out are Charlotte's Web and CBD American Shaman.
 The two companies use outstanding methods for growing, harvesting, extracting and producing the highest quality full and broad spectrum hemp oil (CBD).

 We believe CBD American Shaman has the competitive edge through it's longterm investment in research and development.
 Their research is literally the science of CBD absorption.
 It's the difference between 7 to 10% absorption (traditional CBD/ hemp oil) and 100% absorption (CBD American Shaman).
 Then there is the CBD American Shaman delivery system which enable absorption to begin within seconds.
 Results can often be seen in as little as 10 minutes to an hour.